Nallopro/Cw-Trainer/README.md

 1x 3D printed case

 You can use any keys that short the sleeve with the tip and/or the ring.

-I also made a 3D printed mini key to use with your radio or your trainer!
-You just need one 3.5mm male jack (https://s.click.aliexpress.com/e/_c3c8kbPP) and a few screws.

 Find more info in the 3D files and User guide tab.